marcobrianovich/starwars/Adventure1_Children_Of_War.md

 The PCs should be able to work their way to the small challet currently occupied by Mansar Dred.
 They find the challet is very badly damaged, possibly hit by a Tie-bomber strike that started the attack.
 It looks like Dred was killed, although, in fact it is not Dred but his manservant whose body the PCs find.
 However, the PCs do recover the First Order Sanction Fob - that will allow them to take on the identity of the slaver.

-The PCs get a map of the First Order refugee camp and must make a plan for picking up the children.
-How this chapter starts out is completely dependent on what the PCs intend to do.
+The second act begins with the PCs getting a map of the First Order refugee camp which they will use to make a plan for picking up the children.
+How this act proceeds is completely dependent on what the PCs intend to do.
 However, things complicate when a small shuttle arrives, delivering the very much alive Mansar Dred...

 The PCs will need to think quickly as just fighting their way out of the situation is very dangerous.
 They can get Glockan's tech to send an alert to the base, warning that an escaped patient is attempting to pass himself off as the ruthless slave trander Mansar Dred.
 If played well, then Mansar is knocked out and dragged to a mobile prison cell.
 If the PCs don't do such a great job of the deception, the incident throws everything into confusion enought to allow an attempted escape.

-In the third chapter the PC's ship is making a run to jump to a safe system - Trillia, only a TIE fighter patrol is rushing to interdict them.
+In the third act the PC's ship is making a run to jump to a safe system - Trillia, only a TIE fighter patrol is rushing to interdict them.
 There is no way the PCs ship can fight off 6 TIE fighters.
 The PCs feel a lot of pressure, making a run with a ship full of children isn't right, even though the PCs may face execution, it may be better to surrender.

 At that moment, a small group of resistance X-Wings, lead by Bella Kwyn arrives at the scene and begin to engage the TIE fighters, Bella introduces herself and tells the PCs to travel to a deepspace randezvous, where a resistance transporter will take the chidren to safety.